Why selling a business in California is different

 The California Consumer Privacy Act

 Before you read the first part of the act and think it does not apply to your company because you don’t have over $25 million in annual revenue, look at the other requirements.
-The truth is, even if businesses are located in other states, but do business with California residents, they must also comply.
-Here are some other conditions of the act:
+The truth is, even if the location of your business is in another US State but you do business with California residents, you must also comply.

 • Companies of any size that have personal data on more than 50,000 people,